folio-org/folio-install/single-server.md

     sudo chmod +x /usr/local/bin/docker-compose
     ```

     Set up a docker compose file in `/etc/folio/edge/docker-compose.yml` that defines each edge module you want to run as a service.
-For example, we'll define a service for edge-oai-pmh here.
+    For example, we will define a service only for [edge-oai-pmh](https://github.com/folio-org/edge-oai-pmh) here.

     ```
     version: '2'
     services: